tskit-dev/msprime/docs/mutations.md

 at rate 1.5.
 Here, we produced ``mts1`` (and ``mts2``) using Jukes-Cantor but with 25% of the mutations silent.
-This means that to produce an set of mutations equivalent to ``mts`` that includes silent mutations, we need to use the parent-independent Jukes-Cantor model with rate {math}`1/(1-0.25) = 4/3` times higher:
+This means that to produce an set of mutations equivalent to ``mts`` that includes silent mutations, we need to use the state-independent Jukes-Cantor model with rate {math}`1/(1-0.25) = 4/3` times higher:

 ```{code-cell}